-program independent titles, or titles by smaller distributors, to the detriment of the songwriters, distributors, and audiences.
+characters/intellectual property.
+In doing so, this would significantly reduce the ability to program independent titles, or titles by smaller distributors, to the detriment of the songwriters, distributors, and audiences.
 This reduced output will harm consumer choice.
 And, without the key revenue from theatrical exhibition, many of these titles simply will not get made.

-V. REMOVAL OF THE MOVIE THEATER EXEMPTION WOULD LEAD TO CHAOS IN THE MOVIE THEATER INDUSTRY
+V. REMOVAL OF THE MOVIE THEATER EXEMPTION WOULD LEAD TO CHAOS IN THE INDUSTRY

-For the movie theater industry, the Decrees have led to certainty regarding performing rights contracting and licensing.
+For Cinépolis USA, the Decrees have led to certainty regarding performing rights contracting and licensing.
 This free market solution has been supported by numerous stakeholders in the industry, including PROs.
 The procedures and precedent outlined by the case law and ensuing Decrees offer clear guidelines for the industry that are generally accepted, and have led to little litigation between movie studios, theaters, and music publishers.
-Eliminating the Decrees, however, would lead to a tsunami of private litigation as industries try to re-implement some modicum of protection that the Decrees afford, and could threaten the health of the movie theater industry.
+Eliminating the decrees, however, will lead to a tsunami of private litigation, as industries try to re-implement some modicum of protection that the consent decrees afford, and could threaten the health of the movie theater industry.